carlossolmedo/mean-crud/README.md

 Development server Node.js
 --------------------------
-Run `npm start` or `npm run dev` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:3000/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you run `npm run dev`and if you change any of the source files.

 Build
 -----